 Her work in the wine industry project is especially focused on understanding and analysing strategic issues that emerge out of the interactions amongst academics, industry actors, policy-makers, and others.
 She also contributes to the overall process of the project, including the development of appropriate methods and methodologies.

 More generally, her research interests are related to the development of individual and collective capabilities, regional economic strategies and qualitative methods of inquiry in real-time.
 Her research activities provide particular contexts and opportunities to explore critical concerns about the roles and responsibilities of university academics in societies.

 Dr. Jacques-Olivier Pesme

 Jacques-Olivier is Director of the Wine & Spirits Management Academy at KEDGE Business School in Bordeaux, France.
 He specializes in the business of wine and development of wine regions.

-Her role in the wine industry project focuses on three areas: contributing to the process, organization and strategic implementation of project activities; helping to develop creative arenas that stimulate participants to engage and inquire; assisting with research and research presentations, notably on the role of academics and universities.
+Marcela is a Research Associate at UBC’s Faculty of Management.
+She is a team member on the UBC Wine Industry Collaboration.
+Her role in the project focuses on three areas: contributing to the process, organization and strategic implementation of project activities; helping to develop creative arenas that stimulate participants to engage and inquire; assisting with research and research presentations, notably on the role of academics and universities.

-Marcela was previously a professor of English as a Foreign Language at the National University of Mar del Plata, and worked in academic administration coordinating research and teaching projects at the University of Birmingham, England, and the University of Stirling, Scotland.
+Marcela was previously a professor at the National University of Mar del Plata, in the field of English as a Foreign Language, and worked in academic administration coordinating research and teaching projects at the University of Birmingham, England, and the University of Stirling, Scotland.
 Her experience has entailed inputs into a wide set of projects, including seminars, conferences, workshops, festivals, graduate schools, short courses and research.
 A major feature has been the focus on establishing and nurturing relations with colleagues in international and local networks.
 A significant aspect of the latter has included contributions to multi-lingual research and learning activities, and to project funding applications.